-5. CONSIDER EXTERIOR WALLS Having the cladding on all buildings made of noncombustible materials such as concrete or brick and starting siding a minimum of 6 inches above ground level are ways to help keep the envelope of your building fire-resistant.
+5. CONSIDER EXTERIOR WALLS Having the cladding on all buildings made of noncombustible materials such as concrete or brick, and starting siding a minimum of 6 inches above ground level, are ways to help keep the envelope of your building fire-resistant.

 6. CHOOSE THE RIGHT WINDOWS Dual-paned, tempered glass windows are less likely to burst from heat and allow fire into your building.
-For operational windows, screens can help keep an ember from floating in and help identify points of emergency exit.
+For operational windows, screens can help keep an ember from floating in, and also help identify points of emergency exit.
 Windows should be kept shut if a wildfire is known to be in the area or an adjacent property is on fire.

-7. PROTECT AGAINST EMBERS ENTERING THROUGH VENTS Install 1/8-inch noncombustible mesh screening over all vents into the building to prevent embers from entering unseen and causing an interior fire.
+7. PROTECT AGAINST EMBERS ENTERING THROUGH VENTS 1/16 inch noncombustible mesh screening over all vents into the building is a vital installation to help prevent embers from entering unseen and causing an interior fire.

-8. CLEAN AND USE NONCOMBUSTIBLE MATERIALS FOR ROOFING AND GUTTERS Especially in areas with lots of deciduous trees that shed leaves and other debris seasonally, keeping roofs and embers clear reduces the risk of ember ignition.
+8. CLEAN AND USE NONCOMBUSTIBLE MATERIALS FOR ROOF AND GUTTERS Especially in areas with lots of deciduous trees that shed leaves and other debris seasonally, keeping roofs and embers clear reduces the risk of ember ignition.
 Aluminum is an excellent noncombustible material for spouts and gutters.

-9. CHOOSE NONCOMBUSTIBLE MATERIALS FOR DECKS For properties overlooking bodies of water or for any kind of decking around a property, the materials selected should be noncombustible if possible or compliant with local building codes to reduce the risk of ignition during a wildfire.
-Aside from what can be done to prepare the exterior of a building to mitigate loss from a fire, there are several prevention methods for inside a building as well.
+9. CHOOSE NONCOMBUSTIBLE MATERIALS FOR DECKS Especially in areas like Florida, for properties overlooking bodies of water in any state, or for any kind of decking around a property, the materials selected should be non-combustible if possible, or compliant with local building codes to reduce risk of ignition during a wildfire.
+Aside from what can be done to prepare the exterior of a building to mitigate loss from a fire, there are several prevention methods for inside a building, as well.
 Ensuring that there is proper safety equipment like fire extinguishers or fire blankets, especially near kitchen areas, is one way to help prevent a primary cause of commercial fires.
 Smoke detectors and fire alarms must be in good working order.
-Fire suppression systems, like sprinklers throughout the building, are a basic safety component that is often required by law, especially in commercial buildings, to stop and suppress fires in an emergency.
-Staying up to date with fire inspections and going above and beyond fire marshal recommendations for safety measures in your building are vital steps for property owners to ensure that they remain part of the solution around fire prevention.
+Fire suppression systems, like sprinklers throughout the building, are a basic safety component that is often required by law, especially in commercial buildings, to stop and suppress fires in the event of an emergency.
+Staying up to date with fire inspections, and in some cases even going above and beyond fire marshall recommendations for safety measures in your building, are vital steps for property owners to ensure that they remain part of the solution around fire prevention.
 Your local disaster recovery firm can also help assess your building for its biggest risks when it comes to fire suppression.
-THE TOTAL COST OF WILDFIRES IN THE UNITED STATES EACH YEAR IS BETWEEN \$394 BILLION AND \$893 BILLION.
-U.S. Senate Joint Economic Committee
+IN 2020, WILDFIRES IN JUST THE WESTERN UNITED STATES COST INSURERS ALONE \$7 BILLION TO \$13 BILLION DOLLARS.
+THAT DOESN'T ACCOUNT FOR OTHER COSTS TO BUSINESSES AND INDIVIDUALS-THOSE TOTALS ARE STILL UNCONFIRMED.\ \REUTERS